Following is a list of Frequently Asked Questions about Freemasonry

 Membership of Freemasonry in the UK is currently permitted by the Roman Catholic Church.

-The answer to this question is no. There are people from all walks of life who are Freemasons, as long as you can afford the lodge subscriptions.
+There are people from all walks of life who are Freemasons, as long as you can afford the lodge subscriptions.
 A Masonic lodge is no different from being a member of a golf club when it comes to paying your way.
 Membership is open to all men regardless of religion, political persuasion, career, wealth or social position.
-The costs associated with membership of Freemasonry are explained further on our Become a Member page.
+The costs associated with membership of Freemasonry are explained further on our Membership page.

 What do you do?
 Is Freemasonry just about Lodge Meetings?